Inside Original Fuzz

 We strive to consider the longterm impact of our choices, and to give respect and gratitude to our customers, employees, suppliers, partners, and the environment.
 It's not only about where you go.
 How you get there matters.

 It's as if your favorite magazine, instead of selling ads, sold products that they developed in collaboration with their readers.
 That's Original Fuzz.
-We are a vertically-integrated lifestyle brand constantly evolving in open collaboration with our community.
+We are constantly evolving in open collaboration with our customers and community.

 Music at Our Core

 Original Fuzz was founded by two college friends, Zach Lever & Lee McAlilly, who bonded over music.
 They formed a band and started playing covers on the campus of Wofford College to earn some extra scratch.
-Soon they were spending summers terrorizing the bar-band scene of Charleston, SC.
+Soon they were spending summers terrorizing the local music scene in Charleston, SC.

 After graduating, they moved to Nashville to start writing and recording new music.
 They made a record and played around Nashville for a while before that project reached its natural conclusion.